-You can find out more information about spinal anaesthetics on our website: rcoa.ac.uk/patientinfo/leaflets-video-resources
+You can find out more information about spinal anaesthetics in our leaflet Your spinal anaesthetic: rcoa.ac.uk/patientinfo/your-spinal-anaesthetic.

-For more information about the side effects and complications of epidurals and spinals, please see: rcoa.ac.uk/patientinfo/risk-leaflets
+For more information about the side effects and complications of epidurals and spinals, please see our Anaesthesia and risk series: rcoa.ac.uk/patientinfo/risk-leaflets.